kevink2022/blog/content/blog/boomic_architecture.md

 - Have the `Player` directly access the `Repository` instead of just sharing the `ImageCache` so it can respond to `DataBasis` updates.
 - Look into making the `QueryEngine`, `MetadataLoader`,  `Engine`, and `Queue` classes more generic.
 They all currently rely on this app's custom data types (even if by name only), such as `Song` or `DataBasis` objects.
 From the instrument/composer point of view, this is generally bad practice, though may be unavoidable in certain cases.

 There is a lot more work to do to make the immutable `DataBasis` pattern work with Swifts observation frameworks, and make the UI reactive to specific changes.
 I have reflected on whether keeping the pattern is worth it and have decided to continue it.
-More on why I am storing data this way in a future blogpost.
+More on that in a future post.